October 29th

 Meaning of the subhAShita:

-There is no doing of that which is (already) done; just as there is no death to the already dead; there is no sorrow for that which has passed - this is the opinion of those that are cognizant of the Vedas.
+There is no doing of that which is (already) done just as there is no death to the already dead.
+There is no sorrow for that which has passed—this is the opinion of those who are cognizant of the Vedas.

 Commentary: